 So that means lots of practice in “easy” scenarios first.
 Every day.

 For example, with Remy, I can call him indoors and he’ll pretty much always listen.
 Outside at the fenced dog park he’ll come when called if there are no other dog around and if I’m holding treats.
 If he’s on a leash outside, he’ll pretty much always come when called.

 But, it’s too challenging for Remy right now to come when called off leash in most scenarios unless the distractions are very mild (no other dogs around, we’re in a fairly ordinary place, etc.) or if I’m holding a high-value reward such as hot dogs or a squeaky toy!

 It’s about knowing your dog and challenging them ever so slightly but also making sure you’re both successful.

 See my post: 5 mistakes people make when calling their dogs

-Other tips for teaching your dog to come when called:
+Other tips for how to teach your dog to come when called

 - Make a game of it – Hide in another room or run from your dog so you are the prize.